DeeboyEdx/speech2input/README.md

   - (optional) [NirCmd](https://www.nirsoft.net/utils/nircmd.html) for audial responses
 - [Pushbullet](https://www.Pushbullet.com/) account
 - A smart device from which to send Pushbullet messages.
 (These are two options I've used)
-  - a device with Amazon Alexa smart home assistant [**recommended FREE option**]
+  - an Amazon Echo smart home assistant [**recommended FREE option**]
-    - with the [PC Pusher skill](http://pcpusher.s3-website.us-east-2.amazonaws.com/) (currently in beta)
+    - with the [PC Commander skill](https://pccommander.net/) (currently in beta)
   - a device with Google Assistant [Potentially Free option]
     - and an [IFTTT](https://ifttt.com/) account
-      - with an applet that links your Google and Pushbullet services such as [Tell my computer to...
-(Pushbullet Version)](https://ifttt.com/applets/U7MjJfV3)
+      - with an applet that links your Google and Pushbullet services

 ## Setup